CodePath-Android-Pod23/GroupProject/README.md

    * User can log in and log out
 * Registration screen
    * User can add their profile information, select their favourite genres
-* Profile screen
+* Profile screen/ Setting
    * Edit and view their profile information
- * Feed with recoomendations, people nearby
+ * Feed with recommendations, people nearby
    * Users should be able to see a list of recommendations based on their interests
    * Users should be able to see the list of people nearby with their similar interests